DigitalExpart/PAKtIQ/START_TESTING_NOW.md

 # 3. Click "Get Started"
 # 4. Sign up with test account
-# 5. Create your first Pakt
+# 5. Create your first Resolve
 # 6. See it appear in dashboard!

 # ✅ EVERYTHING WORKS!